 In recent years, the fishing on the Trent really has exploded.
 Many would argue that the fishing now is equal to or even better than the sport in the 80s which gained the river a soft spot in many anglers hearts.
 The number of silverfish or barbel in the river mush be approaching record levels.

 We have all been there, you get back from the tackle shop ready to make your rigs with your new pole floats only to find that the weight on the side refers to styls rather than shot.
-Fear not, here is a handy guide you can use to get the float set to the correct amount of shot.
+Fear not, here is a handy guide you can use to convert the styl guide to the correct amount of standard shot.

 Pole Float Size / Styl

 |4 x 14||0.40g||6 x No 8|

 |4 x 16||0.50g||8 x No 8|

 |4 x 18||0.75g||3 x No 3|

 So..
 New years eve, the end of another year and the beginning of a new one.
 I had a bit of a break from fishing over the past year but started again a few months ago – just as the cold weather started.
 I’m looking forward to the new year and have already started getting ready for 2016.